kasperstad/twitchbot/README.md

 # twitchbot

-An Public API Platform written and running on Cloudflare Workers
+An Public API for Twitch Bots written and running on Cloudflare Workers

-## Twitch Bot API

-Twitch Bot API.
 This worker is currently only supported for two bots:

 * Nightbot
 * StreamElements Bot